nydur/serverless-cicd-feb22/README.md

 Sample repository for assignment with practical walkthrough on Feb 22

-Note: `index.js` have been updated for a practical walkthrough on Mar 5
+Note: `index.js` have been updated for a practical walkthrough on Mar 5, refer to last header

 ---